ip-tools/uspto-opendata-python/docs/pbd.rst

       --pretty                  Pretty-print output data
-      --directory=<directory>   Save downloaded to documents to designated target directory --overwrite               When saving documents, overwrite already existing documents --debug                   Enable debug messages
+      --directory=<directory>   Save downloaded to documents to designated target directory --overwrite               When saving documents, overwrite already existing documents --background              Run the download process in background --debug                   Enable debug messages
       --version                 Show version information
       -h --help                 Show this screen

-    Operation modes:
+    Output modes:

         "uspto-pbd get ..."  will download the document and print the result to STDOUT.
         "uspto-pbd save ..." will save the document to the designated target directory, defaulting to the current path.

     Examples: